 #1 Mitragyna Diversifolia

-is a large tree that can reach up to 15 m high.
+The Mitragyna diversifolia is a large tree that can reach up to 15 m high.
 This plant is also known as Mitragyna Javanica.
-The leaves on this tree are oblong and vary in size which averages 146 x 93 mm.
+The leaves on this tree are oblong and vary in size which average 146 x 93 mm.
 It is a flowering tree that also bears fruit.
 This tree grows in the wilds of China, Cambodia, Indonesia, Laos, Burma, the Philippines, Thailand, and Vietnam.
 This herb is offered in whole leaves or powder form.
 It does also come in gel caps but these are not as widely available as the powder form.

 #2 Mitragyna Hirsuta

-grows naturally in Cambodia, China South-Central, Laos, Myanmar, Thailand, and Vietnam.
+Mitragyna Hirsuta grows naturally in Cambodia, China South-Central, Laos, Myanmar, Thailand, and Vietnam.
 This tree bears light green leaves with white veins that run through them.
 When compared to kratom leaves you will notice that Hirsuta leaves are smaller in size.
 Hirsuta powder became very popular in Thailand after kratom was banned in this country.
 While Hirsuta is known to have similar properties to kratom, it is not as potent.
 A lot of users prefer Hirsuta for this reason.
 This herb contains high levels of the alkaloid mitraphylline.
 If you are looking for an alternative herb to kratom you may want to check out Hirsuta.

 #3 Mitragyna Inermis

-is a tropical plant that can grow up to 16 m in height.
+Mitragyna inermis is a tropical plant that can grow up to 16 m in height.
 The diameter of this shrub can reach up to 60 cm.
 Branches are known to form towards the bottom of the plant.
 This plant has been harvested for centuries for its wood and dye.
 Locals use it to complete various projects.
 It grows in parts of Africa including Senegal, Sudan, and Zaire.

 #4 Mitragyna Parvifolia

-is native to Asia including countries such as India and Sri Lanka.
+Mitragyna parvifolia is native to Asia including countries such as India and Sri Lanka.
 This plant has been used for centuries in Asian culture.
 It can grow up to 50 feet in height and branches can span to 15 feet.
 It produces a yellow flower that grows in a ball-like cluster.
 The leaves of the tree are dark green and have a smooth texture.

 #5 Mitragyna Rotundifolia